linroger/FinanceCompendium/II. Economics/International/PPHA Chinese Economy/Chinese Economy Lecture Notes Full.md

 ---
-parent_directory: null
-title: Lecture 1
+title: "Chinese Economy Lecture Notes Full"
-tags: null
-aliases: null
-parent_folder: Lecture Notes Advanced Financial Analysis and Valuation
-subfolder: null
-key_concepts: null
-cssclasses: academia
-linter-yaml-title-alias: Lecture 1
+parent_directory: PPHA Chinese Economy
+formatted: 2025-12-21 06:50:00 AM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
 primary_tags:
-- expropriating foreign capital
-- lecture chinese economy introduction
+  - chinese economy
-- economies started earlier
+  - economic growth
+  - poverty alleviation
+  - historical perspective
 secondary_tags:
-- economy introduction shaoda
-- vs china gdp 1978
+  - gdp comparison
-- logic lessons china growth
-- china history late 20th
-- year imply china
-- 2030 china 1952
+  - urbanization
-tags_extracted: '2025-12-18T01:49:47.096117'
+  - international trade
+  - great divergence
+  - central planning
+cssclasses: academia
 ---

 # Lecture 1

-# The Chinese Economy: Introduction
+## The Chinese Economy: Introduction

 Shaoda Wang

 University of Chicago

-# Why China?
+## Why China?

 "It may well be that when the history of the late 20th century is written in a hundred years, the most significant event will be the revolutionary change in China."